languagemaniac/Google-Translate-TTS-2.0/README.md

 Useful if you're learning a new language

 Then it's going to ask you for the filename of your novel.
 I have only tried txt files.
-So just place your novel in the same folder and type its name. ex. mynovel.txt
+So just place your novel in the same folder and type its name. eg. mynovel.txt

 Now it will display a progress bar, and it will download the audio for your novel and save it with the same file name base, as an mp3.
 In this case mynovel.mp3